WPP-Public/akqa-nz-silverstripe-querybuilder/README.md

 # SilverStripe Query Builder

-This module now requires SilverStripe 3.2, see branch 0.1 for the SilverStripe 3.1 compatible version.

 Provides a way to create queries that are flexible and reusable in SilverStripe.
 A lot like Search Filters.

 ## Installation (with composer)